 The consequences of topological mixing for data hiding are multiple.
 Firstly, security can be largely improved by considering the number of iterations as a secret key.
 An attacker will reach all of the possible media when iterating without this key.
 Additionally, he cannot benefit from a KOA setup, by studying media in the neighborhood of the original cover.
-Moreover, as in a topological mixing situation, it is possible that any hidden message (the initial condition), is sent to the same fixed watermarked content (with different numbers of iterations), the interest to be in a KMA setup is drastically reduced.
-Lastly, as all of the watermarked contents are possible for a given hidden message, depending on the number of iterations, CMA attacks will fail.
+Moreover, as in a topological mixing

 The property of expansiveness reinforces drastically the sensitivity in the aims of reducing the benefits that Eve can obtain from an attack in KMA or KOA setup.
 For example, it is impossible to have an estimation of the watermark by moving the message (or the cover) as a cursor in situation of expansiveness: this cursor will be too much sensitive and the changes will be too important to be useful.
-On the contrary, a very large constant of expansiveness ε is unsuitable: the cover media will be strongly altered whereas the watermark would be undetectable.
+On the contrary, a very large constant of expansiveness $\varepsilon$ is unsuitable: the cover media will be strongly altered whereas the watermark would be undetectable.
 Finally, spread-spectrum is relevant when a discrete and secure data hiding technique is required in WOA setup.
 However, this technique should not be used in KOA and KMA setup, due to its lack of expansiveness.